mozilla/pontoon/CONTRIBUTING.rst

 Updating Your Local Instance
 ============================
-When changes are merged to the main Pontoon repository, you'll want to update your local development instance to reflect the latest version of the site.
+When changes are merged into the main Pontoon repository, you'll want to update your local development instance to reflect the latest version of the site.
 You can use Git as normal to pull the latest changes, but if the changes add any new dependencies or alter the database, you'll want to install any new libraries and